vioodev/vioodev/README.md

 ### Hey there, I'm xeezow! 👋

-- 😅 Just call me Lukas since no one can pronounce the name "xeezow".
-- 💻 I am Head Developer @Stormworth.
+- 💻 I'm Head Developer at @Stormworth.
-- 🔭 I am currently working on battle.rip.
+- 🔭 I'm currently working on battle.rip.
-- 🌱 I am mostly experienced with Java.
+- 🌱 I'm mostly experienced with Java.
 - 🤔 I plan to learn more about web languages and Kotlin.
 - 📫 How to reach me: